 - When did the pressure sore first appear?

 - What is the degree of pain?

-- Have you had pressure sores in the past?
+- Have you had pressure ulcer in the past?

 - How were they managed, and what was the outcome of treatment?